TeresaWehmeier/kickstarter_analysis/README.md

-# kickstarter_analysis
+# An Analysis of Kickstarter Campaigns
-Kickstarter Analysis to develop trends
+The following analysis is provided for Louise to assist her in planning her own play campaign.